rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 `rust-analyzer` can help you check and format your code whenever you save a file.
 By default, `rust-analyzer` runs the `cargo check` and `rustfmt` commands, but you can override these commands to use more adapted versions of these tools when hacking on `rustc`.
-For example, `x.py setup vscode` will prompt you to create a `.vscode/settings.json` file which will configure Visual Studio code.
+For example, `x setup vscode` will prompt you to create a `.vscode/settings.json` file which will configure Visual Studio code.
 This will ask `rust-analyzer` to use `./x check` to check the sources, and the stage 0 rustfmt to format them.
 The recommended `rust-analyzer` settings live at [`src/etc/rust_analyzer_settings.json`].

-If you have enough free disk space and you would like to be able to run `x.py` commands while rust-analyzer runs in the background, you can also add `--build-dir build-rust-analyzer` to the `overrideCommand` to avoid x.py locking.
+If you have enough free disk space and you would like to be able to run `x` commands while rust-analyzer runs in the background, you can also add `--build-dir build-rust-analyzer` to the `overrideCommand` to avoid x locking.

 If you're running `coc.nvim`, you can use `:CocLocalConfig` to create a `.vim/coc-settings.json` and copy the settings from [`src/etc/rust_analyzer_settings.json`].